Helping people navigate the Social Security disability system

 —Catherine and Charlotte Symes, Mt Airy, NC

 “I found Ms Campbell to be a very caring person.
 She seems able to put herself into your shoes and feel as well as hear what you’re saying.
 Her knowledge of working with the Social Security system enabled her to move the process along.
-With the type of work ethic and integrity Ms Campbell brings to the table, and her sensitivity to your situation, I’m sure she’d do all she could to assist you in getting a fair outcome.”
+With the work ethic and integrity Ms Campbell brings to the table, and her sensitivity to your situation, I’m sure she’d do all she could to assist you.”

 —L. P. Victory, Kernersville, NC